digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/rethinkdb.md

 ---
 # RethinkDB

-ToolJet can connect to RethinkDB databases to read and write data.
+JumpStart can connect to RethinkDB databases to read and write data.
 For more info visit this [Rethink Docs](https://rethinkdb.com/api/javascript).

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the RethinkDB data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the RethinkDB data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to a RethinkDB data source:
+JumpStart requires the following to connect to a RethinkDB data source:

 - **Database**
 - **Host**